 We seek to empower our employees to be sustainability ambassadors in our offices and stores, enabling our customers to undertake more sustainable actions.
-Our particular focus on Inspiring Women (our flagship employee engagement campaign) recognises how women are the driving force behind the apparel industry and our brand: 80% of our employees are women, and approximately the same percentage is true of the workers in our supply chain and the customers who shop with us.
-In 2018, this campaign will become Inspiring World, encouraging our employees to share their visions of a better world and including them in championing our 2020 sustainability goals.
+Our focus on Inspiring Women (our flagship employee engagement campaign) recognised how women are the driving force behind the apparel industry and our brand: 80% of our employees are women, and approximately the same percentage is true of the workers in our supply chain and the customers who shop with us.
+We remain deeply committed to empowering women in our supply chain and among our customers.

 Making sustainability the new normal

 Creating fashion with a positive impact doesn’t end with our employees and customers.
 It extends into the communities where C&A colleagues, customers and garment workers live too.
-We’ll foster more sustainable lives in these communities, through safe, fair, resilient and inspiring work environments where everyone feels connected and able to take action.
+We’ll foster more sustainable lives in these communities, through safe, fair, resilient, and inspiring work environments where everyone feels connected and able to take action.

-Our customers shouldn't have to choose between looking good, feeling good and doing good.
+Our customers shouldn't have to choose between looking good, feeling good, and doing good.
 They deserve great fashion that's also good for the people who make their clothes, and good for the environment.
 No decision or trade-off should be necessary, and there should be no extra cost to the customer – or the people who make their clothes.

 Continuously increase employee sustainability engagement scores by creating a culture of sustainability among employees.

-Establish and achieve key goals in our Women´s Empowerment Principles action plan.
+Establish and achieve key goals in our Women’s Empowerment Principles action plan.

 We will work to ensure C&A is recognised as the most sustainable retail fashion brand.

-Communicating on sustainability
+Engaging our employees on sustainability

 Employee Code of Ethics

-We continued our global humanitarian partnership with Save the Children and C&A Foundation for the third year.
-Between March 2017 and February 2018, C&A Europe and C&A Mexico raised a total of €870,800 for Save the Children, through cause-related marketing, emergency appeals and other initiatives.
+Between January 2018 and February 2019, C&A Europe and C&A Mexico raised a total of €1,333,141 for Save the Children through cause-related marketing, emergency appeals, and other initiatives.